 - Be willing to work at weekends approximately once per month, within a 37.5 hour total working week.

-To join us as a Study Technician in our Big Blue® Team, you will need:
+To join us as a Trainee Study Technician in our Big Blue® Team, you will need:

-- To be able to demonstrate an understanding for the basic principles of toxicology, and an enthusiasm to learn about the application of these in both a screening and regulatory setting.
+- To be able to demonstrate an understanding of the basic principles of laboratory science and an enthusiasm to learn new practical skills in an industrial setting.

 - Good communication skills, and a strong team player

-Other organisations may call this role Lab Technician, Lab Scientist, Lab Associate, Associate Scientist.
+Other organisations may call this role Trainee Lab Technician, Trainee Laboratory Technician or Trainee Technician.

 Gentronix are an equal opportunities employer, and we value diversity and are strongly committed to providing equal employment opportunities for all employees and all applications for employment.
 Equal opportunities are the only acceptable way to conduct business and we believe that the more inclusive our environments are, the better our work will be.

-So, if you are looking to embark on an exciting career in science, please apply by submitting your CV using the Apply Now link below.
+So, if you are looking for an introduction into an exciting career in science, please apply by submitting your CV using the Apply Now link below.